fugabi/tinypressco.github.io/_posts/2015-09-25-the-future-of-tinypress.markdown

 7. <strong>Web</strong>: Users should be able to comment on another person's writing.
 8. <strong>Web</strong>: Users should be able to browse inspirational feeds from within the service.
 9. <strong>Web</strong>: Users should be able to select from a large quantity of amazing and responsive themes.
+10. <strong>Web</strong>: Users should be able to share a post via Twitter/Facebook/etc.